-This Old Grammarian has built a career in the DotCom era by bringing media companies into the digital age.
+This Old Grammarian has built his career in the DotCom era by bringing media companies into the digital age.

-After initially studying commerce and working in the banking industry, Rob decided to make a drastic career change and travelled to London to follow his (unrealised!) dream of becoming a writer.
+After initially studying commerce and working in the banking industry, Rob decided to make a drastic career change and travelled to London to follow his dream of becoming an author.

-He landed a job in marketing at the beginning of the DotCom era and then went on to work at Sony Music and Universal Pictures, moving from London to Hollywood a few years ago.
+He landed a job in marketing at the beginning of the DotCom era and then went on to work at Sony Music and Universal, moving from London to Hollywood a few years ago.

 Rob is currently the Executive Vice President of Digital Distribution at NBC Universal in LA.

 We asked Rob about his career and his memories of Grammar.

 I look back at my time at Grammar, and I remember the great friends I made (some of whom are still close friends today) and the fun we had – not all of it strictly within school rules!
 At school, I enjoyed rowing and soccer.

 I loved the whole world of school; at that time in my life, it was the most important thing there was, and it was a microcosm of what larger life is – how to navigate relationships, the elation of when things are good but also how to deal with disappointment, learning your boundaries and the things that motivate you.

 What ignited your passion for your career choice?